Iowa CPA CPE Requirements Overview

 Credit Limitations and Calculation

-Instruction in a formal setting is one method by which CPAs in Iowa can earn continuing professional education credit, up to 50% of the maximum.
-Instructors will be allowed credit for 2 hours of preparation for each hour of actual instruction.
-Courses must be above elementary level or the time will not be accepted for credit.
+Instruction in a formal setting is one method by which CPAs in Iowa can earn CPE, but only up to 50% of the maximum.
+Furthermore, instructors can receive 2 hours of preparation credit for each hour of actual instruction.
+Though courses must be above elementary level or the Board will not approve the credit.

-Credit can be obtained for successful completion of the following exams: Certified Management Accountant/CMA, Certified Information Systems Auditor/CISA, Certified Financial Planner/CFP, Enrolled Agent/EA, as well as other similar examinations which are approved by the Board.
-These can be claimed in the calendar year of the examination and is limited to 50% of the total renewal requirement.
-Credit will be allowed at a rate of five times the length of each examination, which is presumed to include all time for adequate preparation.
+Licensees can also earn credit for successfully completing the following exams: Certified Management Accountant/CMA, Certified Information Systems Auditor/CISA, Certified Financial Planner/CFP, Enrolled Agent/EA, as well as other similar Board approved examinations.
+These credits apply only to the calendar year of the examination and cannot exceed 50% of the total renewal requirement.
+CPAs can earn credit at a rate of five times the length of each examination, which should cover time for adequate preparation.

-Dinners, luncheons or breakfast meetings are an acceptable method for earning continuing professional education credit as approved by the Iowa Board, limited to 25% of the total required hours and 2 credits per instance.
-However, firm meetings are not allowed for credit.
+Dinners, luncheons or breakfast meetings count as an approved method for earning CPE credit.
+However, they may not surpass 25% of the total required hours or 2 credits per instance.
+Furthermore, licensees cannot submit firm meetings for credit.

 Authorship is an admissible means of obtaining CPE credit so long as the work has been published.
-This medium is limited to 25% of the total hours required during the recertification period.
+This medium only accounts for up to 25% of the total hours required during the renewal period.

-For self-study, a maximum of 50% of the required hours can be obtained.
+For self-study, a maximum of 50% of the required hours are obtainable.

-Non-technical subject areas are limited to 50% of the hours required.
+Non-technical subject areas cannot exceed 50% of the hours required.

-Credits can be obtained at a rate of one-half credit following the completion of the first full hour.
+Credits are obtainable at a rate of one-half credit following the completion of the first full hour.

 Other Policies and Exemptions